Frequently Asked Questions

 CBD is the non-psychoactive portion with other medical applications in providing alleviation of seizures and dystonia, reducing intraocular pressure.
 CBD has anti-anxiety, anti-nausea, anti-inflammatory properties.

-Who is eligible for medical marijuana?
+Who is eligible for a medical marijuana card?

 A patient with cancer, epilepsy, glaucoma, HIV or AIDS, PTSD, Amyotrophic Lateral Sclerosis, Crohn’s Disease, Parkinson’s Disease, Multiple Sclerosis, chronic pain, and other conditions.